-Where: 555 Chestnut Street (Telegraph Hill Neighborhood Center gymnasium) between Powell & Mason Streets.
+Where: 555 Chestnut Street (Telegraph Hill Neighborhood Center gymnasium) between Powell & Mason Street

-What: Teams of 4 to 6 people will solve a series of clues or puzzles leading to unique locations in and around Chinatown, North Beach and Telegraph Hill, amid the excitement and spectacle of the annual Chinese New Year Parade.
+What: Teams will solve a series of clues or puzzles leading to unique locations in and around Chinatown, North Beach, and Telegraph Hill, amid the excitement and spectacle of the annual Chinese New Year Parade.

 $25 - kids 14 - 17 (must be accompanied by an adult)

 $15 - kids under 14 (must be accompanied by an adult)